 The majority of personal injury cases are settled before they go to court.
 In most cases, your friend will never have to pay a dime directly and will never have to appear in court.
 You can get the compensation to which you are entitled under the law, and you can preserve your relationship with your friend.

-Every case is different, and a North Carolina personal injury attorney can help you determine what the factors are in your case that may influence your legal rights.
-If you have been injured on a friend’s property or in a place of business, the North Carolina personal injury lawyers at the Law Offices of James Scott Farrin may be able to help you.
+Every case is different, and a North Carolina personal injury attorney or a South Carolina personal injury attorney can help you determine what the factors are in your case that may influence your legal rights.
+If you have been injured on a friend’s property or in a place of business, the Law Offices of James Scott Farrin can help you.
 Call 1-866-900-7078 for a free evaluation of your case.